arharvey918/st-558-project-1/README.md

 writing JSON.

 Each of the above packages can parse and write JSON (though each one has its own nuances).
-The respective methods are named `fromJSON` and `toJSON` in each package.
+The respective functions are named `fromJSON` and `toJSON` in each package.
 RJSONIO and jsonlite seem to be more full-featured than rjson when it comes to prettifying (inserting whitespace to make JSON more readable for humans) and simplification.